aws-samples/sample-nih-genai-assistant/README.md

 For security reasons, the default setup comes with a WAF IP Set and Rule that only allows a default IPv4 and IPv6 to access Amplify.
 You must add your IPs to the Set or you can delete the WAF Rule and allow all IPs if your security team approves.

 ### To Delete the Rule:
-1. Go to Web ACLs, click on rule and disassociate from the service, then you can delete the rule
+1. Go to Web ACLs, Select rule and disassociate from the service, then you can delete the rule
 2. From AWS Console, navigate to WAF & Shield

    ![Remove WAF ACL 1](./documentation/RemoveWAFACL-1.png)